nottrobin/docs/src/en/credentials.md

 confirm the addition of their respective values as well as to provide a name to call the credential set.

-!!!
-Note:
+[note]
 You will need to rescan the variables if their values ever change.
 A scan only picks up *current* values.
+[/note]

 There are three providers that use tools that support this variables method: